skip navigation

 Word Order

-To change focus, the speaker changes word order, transforms the sentence, by leading with the object or indirect object.
+To change focus, the speaker changes word order by leading with the object and sometimes the indirect object.

 Everyone